ukk1019-yhat/expresooai/README.md

 ---

-## ◈ What Is EXPRESSO AI?
+## ◈ What Is BeyonAI?

 > Most platforms teach you **what** to say.
-> EXPRESSO AI teaches you **how** to be heard.
+> BeyonAI teaches you **how** to be heard.

-EXPRESSO AI is a **Behavioral Intelligence Infrastructure** — a simulation engine that recreates the cognitive and emotional complexity of real human interactions.
+BeyonAI is a **Behavioral Intelligence Infrastructure** — a simulation engine that recreates the cognitive and emotional complexity of real human interactions.
 Instead of static courses, you're dropped into live AI conversations with dynamic personas: a skeptical investor, a difficult team member, a high-stakes negotiator.

 Every word you say is **scored in real-time**.
 Every emotional shift is **tracked and analyzed**.
 Every session ends with a behavioral report that shows you exactly where you succeeded, where you hesitated, and where you lost the room.